FilipposSevastakis/InformationSystems_TermProject/QuestDB/README.md

 ```bash
 ./questdb.sh start
 ```
 Using `flag -d`, we can "index" to the root directory of QuestDB.
-Thus, the default root directory of QuestDB being `HOME/.questdb`, where also conf directory can be found, that contains, amongst others, QuestDB's configuration file _server.conf_.
+Thus, the default root directory of QuestDB being `HOME/.questdb`, where also conf directory can be found, that contains, amongst others, QuestDB's configuration file [server.conf](/server.conf).

 With the commands `./questdb.sh stop` and `./questdb.sh status` we can stop and see the status of QuestDB, respectively.